-The National Objectives Identification Worksheet is included to ensure that the project meets an objective of the federal CDBG Program.
+The National Objectives Identification Worksheet is included to ensure that the project meets an objective of the federal CDBG program.
 On this page, all applicants must indicate which national objective the proposed planning activity meets.
-If the proposed planning activity is "General Community Planning," you do not need to complete this worksheet.
-See the "Application Guidelines" pages for an explanation of the national objectives and what is required to meet each.
-Documentation supporting this section may be added to your application as Appendix A. Please cite page number for reference within this section, e.g., A-00.
+If the proposed planning activity is "General Community Planning", you do not need to complete this Worksheet.
+See the Application Guidelines pages 4-5 and 9-10 for an explanation of the national objectives and what is required to meet each.

+Documentation supporting this section may be added to your application as Appendix A. Please cite page number for reference within this section (ex.
+A-00).

-Identify which of the CDBG national objectives your proposed planning activity will meet.
-Check only one. $\hfill\square$ Benefit to LMI persons.
-If you checked this box, proceed to Section II.
-Do not complete Section III. $\hfill\square$ Prevention or elimination of slums or blight.
-If you checked this box, proceed to Section III.
-Do not complete Section II.
-I. Indicate how you plan to determine the percentage of benefit to LMI persons to meet the national objective of serving LMI persons.
-Check only one. $\hfill\square$ Direct benefit to LMI households.
-If you checked this box, proceed to Section II-A. \square Area-wide benefit to LMI persons.
-If you checked this box, proceed to Section II-B \square Limited clientele benefit: If you checked this box, proceed to Section II-C. II.A.
-Direct benefit Complete the following items.
-For detailed guidance about how to document benefitting LMI persons through direct benefit, see the Documenting Benefit to
+1. identity which of the CDBG National Objectives your proposed planning activity will meet (only one): ☐ Benefit to Low- and Moderate-Income LMI Persons (LMI) -you checked this box, proceed to II (do not complete section III). ☐ Prevention or Elimination of Slums or Blight - if you checked this box, proceed to III (do not complete section II).
+II.
+Indicate how you plan to determine the percentage of benefit of LMI persons to meet the national objective of serving LMI persons (check one): ☐ Direct Benefit to LMI Households ("Direct Benefit") -if you checked this box, proceed to II-A ☐ Area-wide Benefit to LMI Persons ("Area Basis") -if you checked this box, proceed to II-B ☐ Limited Clientele Benefit ("Limited Clientele") -If you checked this box, proceed to II-C

-Low and Moderate Income Persons handbook here.
+II-A Direct Benefit-complete the following items.
+For detailed guidance about how to document benefitting LMI persons through Direct Benefit see the "Documenting Benefit to Low and Moderate Income Persons" handbook here.

-1. Does the project provide direct assistance to an income-eligible household, e.g., through planning for rehabilitation of housing occupied by LMI households or planning for a public facility project that will pay utility hookup charges or assessments for only LMI households?
+1. Does the project provide direct assistance to an income-eligible household (e.g. through planning for rehabilitation of housing occupied by LMI households or planning for a public facility project that will pay utility hookup charges or assessments for only LMI households)?
 If so, provide documentation indicating the gross annual income of the household applicants that will be served.

-II.B.
-Area-wide benefit to LMI persons

-Complete the following items.
-For detailed guidance about how to document benefitting LMI persons on an area-wide basis, see the Documenting Benefit to Low and Moderate Income Persons handbook here.
-Census data must be provided even if a certified income survey is used.
+II-B Area-wide Benefit to LMI Persons-Basis-complete the following items.
+For detailed guidance about how to document benefitting LMI persons on an Area Basis see the "Documenting Benefit to Low and Moderate Income Persons" handbook here.
+Census data must be provided even if a Certified Income Survey is used.
 Census information can be found through the HUD LMI mapping application here.
 Supporting materials should be included in Appendix A as a narrative with data or a screenshot of information from the mapping application.

-1. Percentage served by the project from HUD low/mod summary data (census):% 2.
-List the census tract number(s) that are included in the project area: 3.
-List the census tract block group(s) that are included in each of the census tracts listed in the previous question:
+- Percentage served by the project from HUD Low/Mod Summary Data (Census): % - 2.
+List the census tract number(s) that are included in the project area: - 3.
+List the census tract block group(s) that are included in each of the census tracts listed in the previous question: - If a Certified Income Survey was used, please complete the following items.
+For detailed guidance about how to conduct an Income Survey see the "Documenting Benefit to Low and Moderate Income Persons" handbook. - 1.
+Include a letter from the authorized representative justifying why an Income Survey should be used over Census data Appendix A. - Low/ModLMI percentage from that survey: %